Learning Informed Prior Distributions with Normalizing Flows for Bayesian Analysis: Introduction

 A key ingredient is the prior distribution $\mathcal{P}(\btheta)$, which encodes prior knowledge about model parameters.
 Typically, uniform priors are used to express unbiased prior preference, or uncorrelated Gaussian priors are applied when parameters are expected to cluster around known values.
 These distributions are easy to implement and sample from during Markov Chain Monte Carlo (MCMC) analysis, making them popular in practice.

 However, incorporating informative priors is crucial when conducting sequential Bayesian analysis to investigate how different sets of experimental data progressively influence the posterior distribution.
-Moreover, integrating knowledge from previous Bayesian analyses into the prior distribution can improve efficiency in new inference tasks as the volume of parameter phase space is significantly reduced.
+For example, in high-energy nuclear physics, a ``multi-messager'' Bayesian analysis using experimental data from different fields, such as Deep Inelastic Scatterings (DIS) and heavy-ion collisions~\cite{Mantysaari:2025ltq, Mantysaari:2025tcg, Andronic:2025ylc}, would set strong constraints on the initial-state parameters and the properties of Quark-Gluon Plasma.
+Moreover, integrating knowledge from previous Bayesian analyses into the prior distribution can improve efficiency in new inference tasks by significantly reducing the volume of parameter phase space.
+This optimization is critical when the new observables are computationally expensive.
+By shrinking the prior parameter space, the sequential Bayesian inference enables us to efficiently emulate statistically demanding observables.

 Yet, using posterior distributions from earlier analyses directly as priors can be challenging.
 They may be multimodal, non-Gaussian, or concentrated away from the center of the uniform prior, and often encode non-trivial correlations between parameters that are difficult to represent analytically and to sample from efficiently with conventional methods.